Outgoing Harvard CFO Says ‘It’s Time to be Very Cautious’ Amid Rising Economic Turmoil

 “The court has already said multiple times that we believe in equality, we believe that sexual orientation discrimination should not happen,” said Agarwal, who is currently pursuing a JSD at Yale Law School.
 “But it really also depends on what the government argues now because we don’t know what position the government of India is going to take before the Supreme Court.”

 Agarwal said an additional challenge for India is the limited recognition of LGTBQ+ rights at the local level.
-Currently, Indian laws restrict LGBTQ+ people from owning property.
+Currently, India’s inheritance and common property laws do not consider LGBTQ+ couples.
 Same-sex couples are also prohibited from having children with the help of an Indian surrogate mother.

 “There are reasons that the Supreme Court of India would want to cement or buttress its image as a human-rights-defending institution and grant the right to same-sex marriage,” Redding said.
 “The Supreme Court would be doing so in a social, cultural, and political context, which is largely hostile to open expressions of gay and lesbian identity and same-sex marriage.”